Ben-G/Talks/Unidirectional_Data_Flow_Swift_12_15/Slides/redux.md

 #Why Swift Flow?

 - Separation of concerns
-- Decoupling of intent and implementation
-- Clear, Declarative API
-- Predictable, explicit state
-- Program has a shape
-- Automatic state propagation

 ^
 - An action captures an intent; an intent can be implemented in many different ways and might involve different parts of your application logic over time.
 E.g. deleting a record might today mean simply deleting it from a database - next year you need to add an analytics call.
 In MVC you need to revisit you business logic or view controller and clutter them with analytics calls; with Swift Flow you can respond to the same action in multiple reducers/subscribers - you can compose functionality on top of actions without the individual parts needing to know about each other